bbauska/UofM-Intro-HTML5/README.md

 typical English language.
 This is an important heading or hi there.
 I am going to include a link to the course page.
-But if you look closely, you can see we&apos;ve added these little tiny tags that the browser use this to know how to represent the material.
-So, h1 is just the heading tag.
+But if you look closely, you can see we&apos;ve added these little tiny tags that the browser use this to know how to represent the material. h1 is just the heading tag.
 It says to the browser, hey this is something really important.
 I want you to put it in bigger font, and also if someone is using an assisted device, I want them to know if this is something important.
 H2 also